coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 I recommend updating in stages (instead of all at once) since this makes it easier to debug problems (if any).
 Here is a suggested order, though these are only suggestions.

-First, update gems that are only indirectly depended on.
-(These are gems listed in Gemfile.lock, but *not* listed in Gemfile.)
-If you happen to know that a particular gem is large, or has a higher risk of problems, or just want to be more methodical, you can update a specific gem using "bundle update GEM".
-(Ignore the gems named as "action...".)
-You can just run "bundle update" to update them all at once.
-Then run "rake" to make sure it works;
-and if it does, use "git commit -a" to commit that change.
+In general, update one or a few related things, use rake to check it, and then commit.

-Next, edit the file Gemfile to update versions of gems depended on directly.
+First, edit the file Gemfile to update a gem that is depended on directly.
-It's best to do this one line at a time if you can, though in some cases it may be necessary to update several at the same time.
+It's best to do this one line at a time if you can (to only update a single direct dependency), though in some cases it may be necessary to update several at the same time.
 If you see gems with names beginning with "active", those are gems in rails; update the Gemfile to change the version of the 'rails' gem instead.
-Once edited, run:
+Once edited, run this to install the new gem version and also update all of its transitive dependencies:

 ~~~~
-bundle update && rake
+bundle update GEM_NAME && rake
 ~~~~

-If that works commit the change with a git comment with summary form 'Update gem GEM_NAME'.
+If that works commit the change with a "git comment -as" with summary 'Update gem GEM_NAME (OLD_VERSION_NUMBER-&gt;NEW_VERSION_NUMBER)'.

 Updates sometimes fail.
 In particular, sometimes one gem has been update but a related gem is temporarily incompatible.

+You can also update gems that are only indirectly depended on.
+(These are gems listed in Gemfile.lock, but *not* listed in Gemfile.)
+You can just run "bundle update" to update them all at once.
+Then run "rake" to make sure it works;
+and if it does, use "git commit -a" to commit that change.
+When all the main dependencies are up-to-date, it's a good idea to do this occasionally.

-It's important to occasionally try to update.
+It's important to try to stay relatively up to date.
 However, it's usually not possible to keep everything perfectly up-to-date, because different gems' specifications forbid it.
+Also, the Ruby ecosystem is fairly fast-moving, so it doesn't take long at all for even a direct dependency to go out of date.
-It's normal to have some gems that are not the latest.
+In short, it's normal to have some gems that are not the latest.
-The key is to replace gem versions that have security vulnerabilities, and to not get *too* far behind (if it's too far back it's harder to update).
+The key is to replace gem versions that have security vulnerabilities, and to not get *too* far behind, because if it's too far back then it's harder to update.
+If you are very far behind, it may be better to update in stages (using intermediate versions), but avoid needing to do that.

 Historically the gems that cause trouble updating in this app are github_api, octokit, and the various "pronto" gems.
+If you update Rubocop you're likely to need to make a number of changes (either to code or to disable a new checker).

 If an update fails, you can use this to undo it: